IHP Research & Engagement Fund Mini Grants

 IHP mini grants can fund a wide range of projects related to learning about and communicating U-M’s inclusive history, including those involving research, activities designed to engage people in learning about the university’s past, and creative practice related to the IHP.
 Examples of projects could be histories of particular student organizations, walking tours, collections of materials, exhibitions, presentations, mini-conferences, and publications, including zines–but there are many others as well.
 If you have a question about whether the project you have in mind would be eligible for a mini grant, we’re happy to help: reach out to [email protected].

-4. How can I find historical sources for the project I have in mind?
+5. How can I find historical sources for the project I have in mind?

 This is a great question.
-Many campus libraries and institutions hold materials about the University of Michigan’s history, and we highly recommend getting started on identifying resources and materials to begin your research with these four libraries.
+Many campus libraries and institutions hold materials about the University of Michigan’s history, and we highly recommend getting started on identifying resources and materials to begin your research there.
+Find more information on campus libraries and collections on the History of U-M website’s Explore Further page, or identify additional resources to explore by searching or browsing that site.

-5. What are eligible and ineligible expenses for mini grant funding?
+6. What are eligible and ineligible expenses for mini grant funding?

 Mini grants can cover a wide range of expenses related to projects, including costs for supplies and equipment, costs related to hosting events or conducting research, and more.
 Mini grants also provide up to $1,000 total for stipends that can be shared among project leaders.
 There’s a detailed list of eligible expenses in the “How to Apply” section above.
 There are some ineligible expenses, including hourly pay for student researchers on student-led projects and food and drink outside of hosting events.
 We also encourage students to identify other sources for conference funding.
 If you have questions about eligible expenses, email [email protected].

-6. What are the requirements of faculty mentors and sponsors of undergraduate and graduate student applicants for mini grants?
+7. What are the requirements of faculty mentors and sponsors of undergraduate and graduate student applicants for mini grants?

 The first requirement is that the faculty member must write and submit a letter of support that indicates that they are willing to work with and mentor the student or student team and that their unit agrees to be the recipient and administrator of funds on behalf of the student(s).
 During the project, the faculty member will help to guide the work itself, serving as a mentor, sounding board, etc., for the students involved.
 What this mentoring and support looks like will vary from project to project.

-7. How do I apply for a Research & Engagement mini grant?
+8. How do I apply for a Research & Engagement mini grant?

 We use a system called InfoReady to collect applications.
 See the “How to Apply” section above for detailed information on the application components, and click the “Apply” button at the end of that section to be taken to the InfoReady application.
 Note that you’ll need to log in with your U-M credentials.

-8. I am part of a collaborative team applying for a grant.
+9. I am part of a collaborative team applying for a grant.
 How do we submit an application?

 The team should select someone to submit the application and to serve as the main point of contact for the project.
 You’ll have the opportunity to designate other project leads who should be contacted with regard to the application, and to provide brief bios for each team member and their role as part of the application.

-9. How much funding can be requested?
+10. How much funding can be requested?

 Mini grants have a maximum funding amount of $3,000, and funds can be requested up to that amount.
 If your project requires more than $3,000, check out the guidelines and eligibility for large grants, with funding levels up to $25,000.

-10. When do funded projects need to be completed?
+11. When do funded projects need to be completed?

 Projects should be completed within 12 months.

-11. When are mini grant proposals due?
+12. When are mini grant proposals due?
 Is the deadline flexible?

 Mini grant proposals have a rolling deadline and can be submitted at any time.

-12. How will proposals be evaluated?
+13. How will proposals be evaluated?

 All IHP Research & Engagement Fund mini grant applications undergo a review process carried out by the IHP team.
 Proposals will be evaluated through the following criteria:

-• The centering of questions of diversity, equity, and inclusion
+• The centering of questions of inclusion

-13. When and how will I know if my application has been awarded funding?
+14. When and how will I know if my application has been awarded funding?

-14. If my proposal is funded, do I need to complete a grant report?
+15. If my proposal is funded, do I need to complete a grant report?

 Yes.
 Applicants who receive funding must submit a final report at the end of the funding period (a template will be provided).
 We are also eager for project leads and teams to share their findings and their experiences with each other and with the IHP team.
 Funded leads and teams are therefore required to participate in a collaborative workshop with other funded projects near the conclusion of the funding period.
 As part of the workshop, everyone will make a short presentation on their project and submit presentation materials to the IHP.

-15. What happens if I do not use all of the grant funds?
+16. What happens if I do not use all of the grant funds?

 Any grant funds that are unused by the end of the grant period must be returned to the IHP.

-16. How does the IHP issue grant funding?
+17. How does the IHP issue grant funding?

 The IHP will send award letters via email to those receiving grant funding, and in most cases that letter will include a funds transfer form that you will fill out with the help of a financial administrator from your department or program and then send back to us.
 Once we receive the form, we will transfer grant funds to your department and program.
 Note that, on the Dearborn campus, IHP project staff are available to provide central support for grant administration if needed.